 - Although these trusts can be created in your lifetime, often your assets will be greater after death (superannuation, life insurance) giving you greater scope for this type of estate planning.
-There are tax advantages in establishing a trust through a will.
+There are tax advantages in establishing a trust through a Will.

 - The trustee needs to be responsible and flexible, while working together with your beneficiaries.

-As you can see from the above, the responsibility of a trustee is ongoing, complex and often onerous.
+The responsibility of a trustee is ongoing, complex and often onerous.

 A personal trust officer will be appointed to manage the trust.
 These officers can be contacted directly to discuss any issues relating to the trust.
 They have access to a range of specialist support services in areas such as investments and financial planning, property, legal and taxation.

-During your free will-making appointment at your local Public Trust Office, tell our staff that you would like to know more about setting up a trust.
+During your free will-making appointment at your local Public Trust office, tell our staff that you would like to know more about setting up a trust.
 They will be able to provide you with information to help you decide what sort of trust you can establish.

-Contact your local Public Trustee Office and make an appointment with one of our officers to discuss establishing a trust.
+Contact your local Public Trustee office and make an appointment with one of our officers to discuss establishing a trust.